StochasticAnalytics/FastFFT/docs/_docs/MS/manuscript.md

 #### Subtomogram averaging

-While the total zero padding is less (1.5x to 2x) than 3D template matching, there are typically many more cross-correlations in a given project.
-Like movie alignment, subtomogram averaging also benefits in both directions, as the translational search allows for a strictly limited set of output points to find the shifts.
+While the total zero padding in any given dimension is smaller in sub-tomogram averaging than the case of 3D template matching, there are typically many more cross-correlations needed in a given project given the finer angular search space, and iterative nature of the pipeline.
+Similar to movie alignment, sub-tomogram averaging also benefits from sparsity on both the forward and the inverse transforms.
+The translational search allows for a strictly limited set of output points to find the shifts.
 These combined lead to X speedup.

 ## Discussion

 ## Conclusion